 Dupuytren disease is a systemic disorder which most visibly affects the hands.
 Currently, there are treatments for hand deformities caused by Dupuytren disease (“Dupuytren contracture”), but no treatment for the underlying process of Dupuytren disease.
-The goal of the Dupuytren Foundation is to develop a medical treatment of Dupuytren disease.
+The goal of the Dupuytren Research Group is to develop a medical treatment of Dupuytren disease.

 Treatments of Dupuytren contracture fall into two categories: surgical and minimally invasive.
 Treatments improve some or all of the deformity.
 These improvements usually last for years, but may not be permanent.
 Contractures developing after treatment are either called recurrence (return of the original contracture) or extension (contractures affecting new areas).
 Both recurrence and extension are common after treatment.

 Surgical treatments involve making a cut or cuts in the skin in the affected areas of the palm and fingers.
 The tight, diseased tissues under the skin are either released with a cut (fasciotomy) or removed (fasciectomy).
 In severe cases, portions of the palm skin are also removed and replaced with skin graft (dermofasciectomy).
 The cuts may be sewn closed or left open to heal on their own.
 All of these variations are planned ahead of the time by the surgeon.
 Fasciectomy is currently the most common treatment performed for Dupuytren contracture.